 “They asked me to remix one of his songs, and I got to choose,” he says.
 “Since we’re coming out of this pandemic, and we’ve all been locked up for a while, I chose ‘Locked Up’ — one of his bigger songs.”

 Tasked with flipping a classic, Cameruci turns to Arcade: Output’s signature inspiration machine.
 “So I had these UK garage chords, and then I wrote this synth line in Arcade,” he explains as he pulls up the Taped Line, packed with tape-saturated instruments like wobbly leads and warm drums.
-He mouses over Arcade’s Macros: the four FX preset sliders in every Kit.
+He mouses over Arcade’s Macros: the four FX preset sliders in every Sampler and Instrument.
 “Right here is where I chose a bit of movement, a little bit of degradation.”

 Cameruci shows us some more tricks, from taking the metallic clank of a prison door slam in the original song and turning it into a stab, to layering different “cheesy” vocal samples to create a melodic lead.
 In the years since Flosstradamus first came to prominence, his style has grown to encompass more genres.